[the] GFA JOURNAL

 Selection

-Selected submitters will be notified within 2 weeks of the submission deadline.
+• Selected submitters will be notified by August 7, 2026.
 Due to the volume of submissions, GFA is unable to respond individually to unsuccessful submissions.